Gameye98/DTL-X/README.md

 # DTL-X
 An Advanced Python APK Reverser and Patcher Tool.

+The purpose of the DTL-X is to provide a Python-based tool for reversing and patching Android applications (APKs).
+The tool can be used to remove ads, trackers, and other unwanted code from APKs.
+It can also be used to modify the behavior of APKs, such as by adding new features or changing the permissions that the app requires.

+The DTL-X tool is based on the apktool and smali tools.
+It uses these tools to decompile an APK into its original source code, which can then be modified.
+The tool also includes a number of features that make it easier to reverse and patch APKs, such as a graphical user interface and a built-in decompiler.

+The DTL-X tool is a powerful tool for anyone who wants to reverse or patch Android applications.
+It is easy to use and can be used to modify APKs in a variety of ways.
+The tool is also open source, so it can be modified and extended by anyone.

+Here are some of the features of DTL-X:

+* Remove ads
+* Remove trackers
+* Modify behavior
+* Add new features
+* Change permissions
+* Graphical user interface
+* Built-in decompiler
+* Open source

+If you are interested in reversing or patching Android applications, then I recommend checking out the DTL-X tool.
+It is a powerful and easy-to-use tool that can be used to modify APKs in a variety of ways.

 --rmads1: target=AndroidManifest.xml,replace=com.google.android.gms.ad
 --rmads2: No Internet (remove the required permission to do so)
 --rmads3: Search using regex and replace string ("ca-app-pub) with ("noads)